Addiction Treatment Programs in Knoxville, Tennessee

 Levels of Treatment

 Residential rehab is possibly the most common treatment in Knoxville, TN, as it allows individuals to reside at the facility and focus on nothing but their recovery.
 Through this type of program, clients will be offered a number of different services including detox and therapy.
-Those who attend this type of program can expect to stay anywhere from 30-90 days, as it is the most intense form of treatment in Knoxville, TN.
+Those who attend this type of program can expect to stay anywhere from 30-90 days, as it is the most intense form of treatment in Knoxville.
+Our patients will be in their various therapies Monday-Friday from 9am-3:30pm with a lunch break in the afternoon.

 An intensive outpatient program, or IOP, is similar to partial hospitalization in that clients can remain living at home but differ in that the amount of time spent at the facility is less.
-For example, someone receiving this type of treatment in Knoxville, TN is more likely to spend upwards of 5 hours per day for about 3-4 days a week.
+For example, someone receiving this type of treatment in Knoxville, TN is more likely to spend upwards of 3 hours per day for about 3-4 days a week.
+Our IOP runs on Mondays, Tuesdays and Thursdays from 9am-12pm.

-Outpatient treatment in Knoxville, TN is the most relaxed version of treatment, as it occurs only a few times per week for 2-3 hours at a time.
+Outpatient treatment is the most relaxed version of treatment, as it occurs only a few times per week for about 6 hours at a time.
 Individuals who participate in this type of treatment can continue to work, go to school, and uphold their household responsibilities while receiving this type of treatment.

 Therapies We Incorporate